 mRNA is at the core of our capabilities.
 We developed our expertise in mRNA with a belief in its potential as a therapeutic modality.
 The first clinical trial for an mRNA therapeutic agent occurred in 2016.
-More than 30 clinical trials have occurred since then, principally focused on vaccines against viruses and cancer vaccines.
+Now, more than 200 clinical trials are in the pipeline, principally focused on vaccines against viruses and cancer vaccines.
 With the COVID-19 pandemic, mRNA has shown its potential for more rapid vaccine design and manufacture when compared to traditional techniques involving culturing inactivated virus to elicit an immune response.
-According to the World Health Organization, there were 263 COVID-19 vaccine development programs as of March 9, 2021, with two candidates approved in the RNA class and some additional RNA lead candidates for approval with anticipated program data readouts, including results of preclinical studies and phase I/II almost phase III clinical trials.
-COVID-19 has helped highlight the potential advantage of mRNA as a treatment modality and directed significant resources to the developing base of knowledge about mRNA.
-We believe this knowledge will be directed at future vaccine programs as well as therapeutic agents for a host of human diseases.
+According to the World Health Organization, there were nearly 350 COVID-19 vaccine development programs as of December 2021, with two candidates approved in the RNA class and 23 additional RNA lead candidates for approval with anticipated program data readouts, including results of preclinical studies and phase I/II and phase III clinical trials.
+COVID-19 has helped highlight the potential advantage of mRNA as a treatment modality and directed significant resources to the growing base of knowledge about mRNA.
+This knowledge is now being directed at future vaccine programs including for influenza, Lyme disease, malaria, HIV, tuberculosis, shingles, rabies, yellow fever, respiratory syncytial virus ("RSV") and Zika, as well as for therapeutic agents for a host of human diseases.
 We are positioned to serve our biopharmaceutical customers in the fast-growing field of mRNA across a range of clinical programs for a variety of diseases.
-For the year ended December 31, 2020, 47% of our revenue was derived from products that support mRNA research.

 Forming long-term partnerships with our customers is core to our strategy.
-We primarily serve our customers during the product development and process development phases.
-During product development, we collaborate with our customers to develop and synthesize nucleic acids, which in some cases comprise the APIs of our customers' products in development.
+Today, we primarily serve our customers during the product development and process development phases.
+During product development, we collaborate with our customers to develop and synthesize nucleic acids, which in some cases comprise the active pharmaceutical ingredient ("API") of our customers' products in development.
 We also provide our customers a host of chemically complex and highly specialized raw materials.
 Process development is a complex phase that establishes highly validated procedures and determines the investment in facilities and equipment required to bring biopharmaceutical products to market.
-These decisions impact the viability of our customers' products for the long-term.
+These decisions impact the viability of our customers' products for the long term.
 During process development, we provide enzyme-linked immunosorbent assays ("ELISAs") that reduce the risk posed by impurities and contaminants in biological drugs, a critical step to ensure the safety of the drug product.

 While we do not provide products that are themselves regulated as drugs or in vitro diagnostics, our customers frequently incorporate our products into their highly validated products and processes.
 For example, we provide oligonucleotides and antibody-based products used by in vitro diagnostic product manufacturers for their on-market products.
 Because of the extensive validation required for these products, these components are frequently purchased for the life of our customers' products and we believe they are unlikely to be substituted.
 In addition, our analytical tools are used in the design and development of manufacturing processes and often will be used throughout the life cycle of our customers' manufactured products.
-As a result, our customer relationships may span many years.
+Once our services or products are qualified by our customers, we are written into regulatory documents and standard operating procedures.
+As a result, our customer relationships frequently span many years.